fuzziqersoftware/newserv/README.md

 *Notes:*
 1. *Client functions are only supported on these versions if EnableSendFunctionCallQuestNumbers is set in config.json.
 See the comments there for more information.*

-newserv comes with a set of patches for many of the above versions.
-These are organized in subdirectories within system/client-functions/.
+newserv comes with a set of patches for many of the above versions, in system/client-functions/.

 ### DOL loader